Free School Meals

 If your child is entitled to free school meals, it is very important that you claim it – even if you do not intend to use it.
 Under new government regulations, free school meals will be used as the basis for a range of other funds that can be targeted to help your child individually.

-Children losing their FSM dinner card will be issued with a new one from reception.
-The first replacement card is free but after that, there is a charge of £5 for each replacement card.
+Children losing their FSM dinner card will be issued with a new one at the canteen help desk.
+The first replacement card is free but after that, there is a charge of £3.50 for each replacement card.